SEARCH

 when public policy fights occur.

-Unfortunately, class warfare is one avenue that works well for the accuser crowd to smear someone, as long as the one doing the smearing advocates for a populist cause.
+Unfortunately, class warfare is one avenue that works well for the accuser mob to smear someone, as long as the one doing the smearing advocates for a populist cause.
 Too often, without evidence, one can accuse another of holding depraved motives like "voter suppression" or "racism" and the accusers get away with it.
 Want examples?

 Do you recall when Sen. Harry Reid likened the GOP to slavery sympathizers because he couldn't handle Obamacare criticisms?
 (See my Examiner column published here).
 His disgraceful comparison is largely forgotten today.

 Consider Vice President Joe Biden's spoken gem on the campaign trail, telling an African American audience that Republicans are "...going to put y'all back in chains."
 Many pundits dismissed the remark as just one more bone-headed comment by Biden.
-Now contrast that sorry episode with how Mitt Romney got crucified for citing an statistic about the extent of government transfer payments.
+Now contrast that sorry episode with how Mitt Romney got crucified for citing an accurate statistic about the extent of government transfer payments.

-Romney's utterance wasn't populist so the opposition could vilify him as a contemptible elitist, yet Biden's reprehensible remarks about the GOP left him unscathed.
+Romney's utterance wasn't populist, so the opposition could vilify him as a contemptible elitist, yet Biden's reprehensible remarks about the GOP left him unscathed.

 Political slander often occurs after Conservatives disclose ideas to reform the welfare state, curtail federal spending, or simplify the tax system.
 Some ideas are better than others, but there's always a number of character assassins that will cry "Racism!"
-And honest advocates to reduce voter fraud often attract a full-scale tar job, replete with charges of "voter suppression".
+And advocates trying to reduce voter fraud often attract a full-scale tar job, replete with charges of "voter suppression".

 freepik image